 DRIVERS LICENCES FOR FOREIGN RESIDENTS:

-The issue of drivers licenses for foreign nationals stationed in Israel is currently being debated and regulations are expected to change as of this coming Monday 24th February, 2014.
+The issue of drivers licenses for foreign nationals stationed in Israel is currently being debated and regulations are expected to change in 2014.
 We will update members as soon as we have some clarity.

 * Regarding insurance, it is the responsibility of the driver to coordinate with his insurance company / car rental company that he/she is fully insured using a foreign license.